 A big theme for the author is the high priesthood of Jesus.
 Jesus is a superior priest to the Levitical priesthood.
 And Jesus is also a superior sacrifice to the lambs and bulls offered under the Old Testament law.

-Purification for sins involves the removal of sin, the provision of forgiveness, and cleansing of the one being purified.
+Purification for sins involves the removal of sin, the provision of forgiveness, and the cleansing of the one being purified.
 The author of Hebrews will elaborate on each of these in chapter 9.
-But for now he identifies this as a task that Jesus has accomplished.
+But for now, he identifies this as a task that Jesus has accomplished.

 Seated At God’s Right Hand

 he sat down at the right hand of the Majesty in heaven.Hebrews 1:3e NIV

 After Jesus provided purification for sin by his sacrificial death on the cross, he was enthroned at the right hand of God.
 The right hand is the place of honor.
 That Jesus is sitting there is another indication of his superiority over the created order.

 Another theme that the author develops at length is God’s rest.
 And this seems to reflect that.
 Jesus, after he had accomplished his work, sits down.
 He enters into his rest.
 But he is not doing nothing.
 As he sits at the right hand of God, he rules over his church, and he advocates for us before the Father.

 So he became as much superior to the angels as the name he has inherited is superior to theirs.Hebrews 1:4 NIV

 In some ways, this verse is a companion to the first verse of this passage.
 Jesus is superior to the message of the prophets.
 And he is superior to the angels as well.
 This idea of superiority to the angels will be developed further in the rest of this first chapter of Hebrews.